marbatlle/multiAffinity/README.md

 # Overview

-Study how gene desregulation propagates on a (multilayer) network, following the approach detailed in this this [video](https://www.youtube.com/watch?v=1tcwczu47aI&t=10s).
+Study how gene dysregulation propagates on a (multilayer) network, following the approach detailed in this this [video](https://www.youtube.com/watch?v=1tcwczu47aI&t=10s).
 This is the simplified framework of this bioinformatics analysis:
 <br>

 ![Workflow](img/multiAffinity_workflow.png)